readyready15728/surname-identifier/README.md

-When all was said and done I ran into another problem. scikit-learn, the machine learning framework that the dream said I was using to classify the surnames only supports the use of numerical data with k-NN, even if a custom distance metric is used.
+When all was said and done I ran into another problem. scikit-learn, the machine learning framework that the dream said I was using to classify the surnames only supports the use of numerical data with *k*-NN, even if a custom distance metric is used.
 Oh well, so much for my dream.
-Fortunately, I was at least able to use scikit-learn to get a stratified sample of the data and, because at least a naïve implementation of k-NN is relatively easy to write—and naïve worked here—I had my own implementation up and running pretty soon.
+Fortunately, I was at least able to use scikit-learn to get a stratified sample of the data and, because at least a naïve implementation of *k*-NN is relatively easy to write—and naïve worked here—I had my own implementation up and running pretty soon.
 It can be run with `python3 identify.py`, which will spit out a report comparing predictions about the test set with actual ethnicities and